Ironclad Journal icon IRONCLAD JOURNAL

 Unfortunately for consumers, the industry’s tendency to market specialized tools as “end-to-end” offerings led to a significant amount of confusion, especially for first-time contract lifecycle management buyers.

-It also led to a disjointed contract management approach: it might have been less expensive and less risky, in the short-term, to buy several point solutions for specific contract tasks, but this approach ended up being more costly and riskier in the long run, especially if those contract systems created information silos.
+It also led to a disjointed contract management approach.
+It might have been less expensive and less risky, in the short-term, to buy several point solutions for specific contract tasks, but in the long run, it just created more work for everyone and introduced silos within the organization.

-That’s why, even near the end of the 2010s, businesses looking for contract software had to choose between costly, highly customized contract management systems and low-cost, disjointed point solutions, or tools that only handled one part of contract management.
+That’s why, businesses looking for contract software had to choose between costly, highly customized contract management systems and low-cost, disjointed point solutions, or tools that only handled one part of contract management.

-What changed by the end of the 2010s is that all the necessary components for a full-featured contract lifecycle management began to reach enterprise maturity.
+What changed?
+Now, the necessary components for a full-featured contract lifecycle management began to reach enterprise maturity.
+And artificial intelligence hit the mainstream a decade after IBM brought Watson to market.

 What’s next for CLMs?